Brunel's SS Great Britain is committed to giving the best experience possible to its visitors.

 We have a tactile model of the SS Great Britain to help you enjoy your visit.
 If you would like access to this model, we recommend that you contact us in advance.

 Guide and assistance dogs are welcome.
 We also recommend a sighted assistant join you when you visit.
 They will receive free entry.

-Lifts are available in the Dry Dock, the Dockyard Museum, on board the ship and in the Brunel Institute.
+Lifts are available in the Dry Dock, the Dockyard Museum, Being Brunel, on board the ship and in the Brunel Institute.

-There are toilets in the Dockyard Café Bar, the Visitor Centre (ticket office and shop), the Brunel Institute, on the ground floor in the Dockyard Museum, and on the Saloon Deck on board ship, next to the First Class Dining Saloon.
+Toilets can be found in the Harbourside Kitchen, the Visitor Centre (ticket office and shop), the Brunel Institute, on the ground floor in the Dockyard Museum, both levels of Being Brunel and on the Saloon Deck on board ship, next to the First Class Dining Saloon.

 Brunel's SS Great Britain received the Rough Guide to Accessible Britain award for ‘Best Heritage Venue’.
 It has also been recognised by the Access Association for its commitment to giving the best experience possible to its visitors.